Tatchbury Mount Hospital

 Tatchbury Mount Hospital is a health facility to the north of Totton, Hampshire, England.
-It is owned and managed by Southern Health NHS Foundation Trust and acts as the Trust's headquarters.
+It is managed by the Hampshire and Isle of Wight Healthcare NHS Foundation Trust and acts as the Trust's headquarters.
 The site was formerly a large psychiatric hospital with the majority of the buildings on the site dedicated to this purpose, however in recent years changes in the management of these patients has resulted in the uses for the site diversifying.

 History

 Iron age hillfort

 At the South West of the present site lies the remains of an oval shaped Iron Age multivallate Hillfort which was at one point part of the hospital but now stands vacant.
 The fort is 2 hectares in size on the interior surrounded by two parallel banks 3 metres and 4.5 metres tall with a separated by a terrace 6 metres wide.
 These banks once surrounded the entire site, but due to landscaping in the late 18th century, it is diminished on its eastern side.
 It is a Scheduled Ancient Monument having been listed on 18 July 2000.

 A Roman road, given the number 423, used to run by the entrance to the hillfort, around its eastern edge and across the hospital site running North to Shorn Hill and South to Lepe.